 Lesson #1: Trust Your Gut

 When you see red flags at the start of a business deal, trust your gut.
 I knew something was off when we were only allowed to communicate with other CORF owners who had been pre-approved by CORF Licensing Services.
 In retrospect, it’s an obvious red flag, but at the time, I felt like I had done my due diligence.
-We tried like the dickens to contact other CORF owners without the help or approval of corporate, but we found it impossible.
-(This was 2002, and we didn’t have the same internet sleuthing capabilities that we have today.)
-I’m certain that if I’d had the opportunity to talk to other owners and hear their honest experiences, I would have been able to save not only my $250,000 but literally years of heartache!
+We tried like the dickens to contact other CORF owners without the help or approval of corporate, but we found it impossible (this was 2002, so unfortunately we didn’t have the same internet sleuthing capabilities that we have today).
+I’m certain that if I’d had the opportunity to talk to other owners and hear their honest experiences, I would have been able to save not only my $250,000, but also years of heartache!

 Lesson # 2: The Justice System Doesn’t Always Protect the Good Guys